The Workshops Rail Museum Visit with Kids

 There was live daily entertainment.
 We saw a magician perform.

-Action Alley is a space set up with fun interactive games.
+Action Alley is a space set up with fun, interactive games.
 All ages enjoyed this space, which is included with admission.

 Little Nipper’s Play Group